sd1998/URL-Shortener/README.md

 # URL-Shortener
-URL Shortener using MongoDB and NodeJS
+URL Shortener using MongoDB and NodeJS</br>
 To Run:-
 node index.js